pjbouchet/timorbw/README.md

-## Code associated with our paper on blue whale distribution off Timor Leste
+### Code associated with our paper on blue whale distribution off Timor Leste
+More soon ...